mfg92/hugo-shortcode-gallery/README.md

 a height of max 600, the actual width and heigth depend on the original aspect ratio.
 The JPEG image quality is 90% and the scaling uses the high quality *Lanczos* filter.

+If `previewType` is set to "blur" (or "color"), a very low resolution image (or a single pixel image) will be loaded for every image in the gallery first.
+The hight resolution thumbnail images (see `resizeOptions`) will only be loaded if they are on the currently visible part of the page (or close to it).
+This leads to a faster loading page.
+You can set `previewType` to "none" to disable this feature and all thumbnails will be directly loaded.

+Enable `embedPreview` to let hugo embed the tiny preview image directly in the page HTML as a base64 strings.
+This reduces the amount of required network round trip times.

+The setting `thumbnailHoverEffect` configures what should happen when the mouse hovers above a thumbnail in the gallery.
+It defaults to "none", but it can be set to "enlarge", in that case the image is scaled up (x1.1) in a short smooth animation.

 When the users klicks on an image, a lightbox shows up displaying the klicked image in large using the whole available space.
 If the image contains a title or description there will be a top bar displaying that.
 If the `showExif` option is set to "true", some parts of the image's EXIF data will be shown on the bottom bar e.g.: "Canon EOS 80D + EF100-400mm f/4.5-5.6L IS II USM 400mm f/8 1/400sec ISO 2500".